parmegv/leap_doc/docs/design/nicknym.md

 **Non-goals**

-* Nicknym does not try to create a decentralized or peer-to-peer identity system.
+* Nicknym does not try to create a decentralized peer-to-peer identity system.
+Nicknym is federated, akin to the way email is federatred.

 The binding problem
 =============================================